mugen609/bigbox-native-res-setup/GameMaze.md

      - However if a game is strectched with ratio Core Provided and needs Full to look fine, save it as Game Override instead of Core Overrride.

 2. Note on Ratio:
    “Core Provided” usually works, but if a game looks stretched—especially vertical ones—switch to “Full.”
 This is safe because the RetroTink 4K enforces 4:3 output, so nothing gets stretched to 16:9.
-It also smartly adapts when 16:9 content (like Vita or desktop) is detected.
+This is safe because the RetroTink 4K profile is set to 4:3, preventing unintended stretching for legacy systems.
+Standard HD resolutions (720p, 1080p) are hardcoded in RT4K firmware to override to 16:9 regardless of profile settings, which is why Vita (if running at desktop 720p or 1080p) and modern systems display correctly in 16:9 overriding the 4:3 setting.

 3. PS1 (Mednafen PSX Core):
    - Menu → Settings → Video → CRT SwitchRes: Enable, set to 15kHz, 2560 horizontal.